hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/minimizers.md

 All of the minimization algorithms we'll look at have the following basic approach:

 1. Start with a random set of parameter values as an initial point $\vec{p}_0$.
-2. Compute the loss function $L(\vec{p})$ and its derivative $\nabla L(\vec{p})$ at the current point.
+2. Compute the loss function $L(\vec{p})$ and its derivative $\nabla L(\vec{p})$ at the current point $\vec{p}$.
 3. Use the derivative to take a step in the direction that decreases $L$, but don't jump all the way to the estimated minimum.
 Take a small step whose size is controlled by the "learning rate."
-4. Either repeat step 2 or look elsewhere in the space to avoid getting stuck in a local minimum or narrow valley.
-Minimization algorithms mostly differ in how they treat this step.
+4. Either repeat step 2 or do something to avoid getting stuck in a local minimum or narrow valley.
+(There's a great deal of variety in how minimization algorithms choose to approach the apparent minimum.)

 Minuit follows this approach, though it also (numerically) calculates a second derivative, $\nabla^2 L(\vec{p})$, which it uses to describe the shape of the minimum.
 This is because Minuit is intended for ansatz fits—the steepness of the loss function at the minimum tells us the uncertainty in the fitted parameters.
-Neural network training doesn't need this.
+Neural network training doesn't need it.

 ```{code-cell} ipython3
 from iminuit import Minuit